ibivu/B4TM-Galaxy-2017/docker/README.md

 To log in to the Galaxy instance as a root user, please use the command line `$ docker exec -it b4tm2017 /bin/bash`

-Please try the following command inside Galaxy instance to reboot Galaxy (don’t forget the colon at the end).
+Please try the following command inside Galaxy instance to reboot Galaxy without rebooting the container (don’t forget the colon at the end).

 ```
 $ supervisorctl restart galaxy:
 ```

-Or try the following command outside the Galaxy instance to reboot Galaxy (don’t forget the colon at the end)).
+Or try the following command outside the Galaxy instance to reboot Galaxy without rebooting the container (don’t forget the colon at the end)).

 ```
 $ docker exec b4tm2017 supervisorctl restart galaxy: